 All students in grades K-12, including students with disabilities, special healthcare needs, and in alternative educational settings, will receive daily physical education or its equivalent for the entire school year.
 Idaho Connects Online School shall strive to provide an amount of PE instruction consistent with the NASPE recommendations, to the extent feasible.
 All physical education will be taught by a certified physical education teacher.
-Student involvement in other activities involving physical activity, such as interscholastic or intramural sports, will not be substituted for meeting the physical education requirement.
+Student involvement in other activities involving physical education requirement.
 Students will spend at least 50 percent of physical education class time participating in moderate to vigorous physical activity.